- Cheapest car insurance in New Hampshire for a bad driving record

 Cheapest car insurance in New Hampshire by city

-Your location in New Hampshire also matters.
-For example, if you live in an area with heavy traffic or a high vehicle theft rate, rates will reflect the increased chance of claims.
+Where you live in New Hampshire matters, too.
+If you're in an area with heavy traffic or a high rate of vehicle theft, your premiums will rise to reflect the increased likelihood of claims.

 | City | Average annual premium for clean record | Annual premium for high-risk driver |